NOTIFICATION OF RIGHTS UNDER FERPA

 - Medical records (but only the records of a student who is over 18 and only if the records are not part of an IEP)

-Directory information (may be released unless a parent/guardian has given “a written notice” refusing disclosure)
+Directory information (may be released unless a parent/guardian has given “a written notice” to their building principal(s) refusing disclosure)

-- Can be: name, address, telephone number, date and place of birth, major fields of study, weight and height, participation in activities, sports, dates of attendance and degrees and awards, and most recent school attended (SCASD provides name, address and phone number).
+- Can be: name, address, telephone number, date and place of birth, major fields of study, photographs, primary language, weight and height, participation in activities, sports, dates of attendance and degrees and awards, and most recent school attended (SCASD provides name, address and phone number).

 When a Parent Request Records